Opposite of SETTLER – 35 Antonyms With Sentence Examples

 Peasant The settler worked as a farmer on the land to sustain themselves.
 The peasant toiled in the fields and cultivated crops to make a modest living.

-READ: Opposite of COMPLEXION - 35 Antonyms With Sentence Examples
+READ: Opposite of BODEGA - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of SETTLER